Skip to main content

 License Request for Release from Dining License Only

-• If the request for release is approved after the start of the summer term, the student will be liable for associated dining charges prorated by-week based on the effective date of approved release plus one week.
+• If the request for release is approved after the first date of active meal plans for the summer semester, the student will be responsible for dining charges prorated through the effective date the release is granted.

 Other Releases